 Defines digital content strategy and priorities, particularly marketing plans, to further the foundation’s institutional and programmatic goals

-Facilitates digital team’s creative process and helps ensure ideas are translated into concrete strategies, activities, and tactics
+Facilitates digital content team’s creative process and helps ensure ideas are translated into concrete strategies, activities, and tactics

 Ensures projects in all digital content channels stay on track—including the web, social media, and multimedia